 ARTICLE 19 - (1) Students are subject to final exams in addition to midterm exams and studies.
 At least one midterm exam is held in each semester.
-Midterm dates are announced by the heads of the relevant department or the dean's offices/ graduate school directorates in the first month of the semester.
+Midterm dates are announced by the relevant department directorates or the dean's offices/ graduate school directorates in the first month of the semester.
 Changes in midterm exam dates may be performed upon the approval of department directorates or dean's offices/ graduate school directorates.
 Other than midterm exams, quizzes may be carried out unannounced.
 Final exams are held on the dates and at the classrooms announced by the University.
 Students shall be given a final course grade by instructors on the basis of their midterm and final examination grades, assignments and their attendance record.

-(2) (Added: RG-13/3/2020-31067) (1) The issues regarding the committee exams and final exams at the School of Medicine are regulated via the relevant guidelines.

-(3) Make-up exams are held by the relevant departments for the students having failed to take any exam with justified and valid excuses.
-However, make-up exams are not held for applied/ practice courses.
+- (2) (Added: RG-13/3/2020-31067) (1) The issues regarding the committee exams and final exams at the School of Medicine are regulated via the relevant guidelines. - (3) Students unable to attend an exam with a reason deemed just and valid by the directorate of their department are eligible for a make-up exam.
+However, make-up exams are not held for applied/practice courses.

-(4) The courses not requiring midterm and/or final exams are determined by the relevant departments and notified to the Directorate of Student Affairs.
-In such cases, a letter grade is given on the basis of the studies carried out by the student throughout the semester.

-(5) A course and its practice and/or laboratory activities may be evaluated separately.
-In such cases, the provisions in this Article shall apply to the course and its practice and/or laboratory activities separately, as well.

-(6) Semester grades are finalized once they are submitted to the ATACS by instructors.

-(7) All kinds of examination documents are kept for 5 years.
+- (4) The courses not requiring midterm and/or final exams are determined by the relevant departments and notified to the Directorate of Student Affairs.
+In such cases, a letter grade is given on the basis of the studies carried out by the student throughout the semester. - (5) A course and its practice and/or laboratory activities may be evaluated separately.
+In such cases, the provisions in this Article shall apply to the course and its practice and/or laboratory activities separately, as well. - (6) Semester grades are finalized once they are submitted to the ATACS by instructors. - (7) All kinds of examination documents are kept for 5 years.